I'm in charge of the thermostat here in the kitchen, and we're turning it up.

 You can go to the floor of Congress, the floor of the House, floor of the Senate.

-You can say some of the most despicable things about people as Tom Harkin has about me or his fellow senators, or whatever.
+You can say some of the most despicable things about people, as Tom Harkin has about me or his fellow senators or whatever.

-You can do that all day long, and nobody, no, no can't.
+You can do that all day long, and nobody, no, no, can't.

-We're not gonna stop that.
+We're not going to stop that.

-Congressional hearings, how how about how they try to destroy the character and the careers of judicial nominees at the Senate Judiciary?
+Congressional hearings, how about how they try to destroy the character and the careers of judicial nominees at the Senate Judiciary?

-You can do that all day long, and media matters won't care.
+You can do that all day long, and Media Matters won't care.

-And the drive-by-in fact they'll love it.
+And the drive-by, in fact, they'll love it.

 They love it.

-This is cool, and then these senators are written up as great heroes for daring to tell the truth about these despicable conservatives who want to take over the court and deny you women the right to choose or whatever other fear tactic they lie about.
+And then these senators are written up as great heroes for daring to tell the truth about these despicable conservatives who want to take over the court and deny you women the right to choose or whatever other fear tactic they lie about.

-TV news hit jobs, television news can do a hit job and destroy anybody they want.
+Television news can do a hit job and destroy anybody they want.

-But you can't do this on radio because they're gonna come after you do this on radio.
+But you can't do this on radio because they're going to come after you.

 Conservatives do this in the alternative media.

-Conservative information, by definition, according to the template of the drive-by media and the media matters of the world is misinformation.
+Conservative information, by definition, according to the template of the Drive-By Media and the Media Matters of the world, is misinformation.

 Because there's a template, and the template is conservatives are racist, and as such, they have to be banned.